JanneMattila/www/docs/_posts/2024/06/2024-06-17-private-endpoint-connections.markdown

 I now use the previous information about the subscriptions and tenants to get more information about the connection.

-If I have subscription and I don't tenant id of that subscription, then I'll make a simple call to get this information in the error message:
+If I have subscription and I don't have tenant id of that subscription, then I'll make a simple call to get this information in the error message (this is exactly what Azure Portal does and what we saw in the above screenshots):

 ```powershell
 $subscriptionResponse = Invoke-AzRestMethod -Path "/subscriptions/$($SubscriptionID)?api-version=2022-12-01"